GashinRS/kvasir-server-fork/Writerside/topics/Querying.md

 <show-structure depth="2"/>

+The standard query mechanism for the Pod KG uses schemaless GraphQL (inspired by Ruben Taelman's [GraphQL to SPARQL library](https://github.com/rubensworks/graphql-to-sparql.js) and the [Stardog GraphQL API](https://docs.stardog.com/query-stardog/graphql)).

+The query endpoint is available at `/{podId}/kg/query` and accepts POST requests with a JSON body, which should conform to the [GraphQL specification](https://graphql.org/learn/serving-over-http/#post-request).
+The request body may contain a `@context` object, to provide aliases for the predicate IRIs used in the query.
+If no content is explicitly provided, the system will fall back to the default mapping that is configured for the pod (TODO: see Pod config).

 ## Basic usage

-The standard query mechanism for the Pod KG uses schemaless GraphQL (inspired by Ruben Taelman's [GraphQL to SPARQL library](https://github.com/rubensworks/graphql-to-sparql.js) and the [Stardog GraphQL API](https://docs.stardog.com/query-stardog/graphql)).

-E.g. the following query retrieves all resources that have a name and an email address:
+The top-level field in the query represents the type of resource you want to retrieve.
+E.g. The following query retrieves all resources of the type `http://example.org/Person` that have a name and an email address:

 **POST** `http://localhost:8080/alice/kg/query`